p10rahulm/your-static-website/README.md

 popup_submission_subject = "New subscription for your site!" secondary_forwarding_emails = ["rahul.maddy@gmail.com","ksm@ksmadhavan.in"]

+# 44. Popup close behaviour can be changed below
 # Close popup by clicking outside the box
 close_on_click_outside = true
 # Close popup by pressing escape
 close_on_escape = true

+# 45. Popup form text goes below.
+Leave as is.
 [[params.popup.form_inputs]]
     name="name"
     required="required"